How it Happens

 Abuse or neglect of a child can happen in two ways: an act of commission (doing something to a child) or act of omission (not doing something for a child).

-An act of commission is specifically when a parent or caregiver harms or is likely to harm a child.
+An act of commission happens specifically when a parent or caregiver harms or is likely to harm a child.
 For example, striking a child or sexually molesting a child is an act of commission.

 An act of abuse or neglect through omission results from a caregiver not taking action to protect a child.
 For example, allowing a small child to play near a busy street unsupervised or allowing a known sexual offender to be alone with your child could be acts of omission.